 - Bring a large pot of lightly salted water to a boil.
 Add frozen perogies and boil for about 3 minutes or until they float to the top.

-- Meanwhile, cook bacon and onion in a large skillet until both are lightly browned.
+- Meanwhile, cook bacon and onion in a large skillet over medium-high heat until both are lightly browned.

 - Remove cooked perogies to a plate lined with paper towel.

-- Whisk together cream, salt and pepper and add to the hot pan once perogies are lightly browned.
+- Reduce the heat to medium.
+Whisk together cream, salt and pepper and add to the hot pan once perogies are lightly browned.
 Let simmer for 2-3 minutes until thickened slightly (it will bubble up and thicken fairly quickly, so keep an eye on it!).

 - Remove from the heat to garnish with green onions if desired and serve.